CCS School Social Work Team

 CCS has compiled a list of critical community resources listed below.
 This list includes contact information for community programs/resources that are available to assist residents with food, housing, crisis assistance and more. **Please note all resources listed below may be subject to changes in hours and varying restrictions based on COVID-19.
 For specific information, please contact the invididual agency for more information.

-*Click here for a current list of summer CCS food sites and pick up times.
+*Click here for a current list of CCS food sites and pick up times.
+CCS students can access any school site on the list, regardless of their school of attendance.

-Info about P-EBT Card - where to call with questions, click on link below
+Info about P-EBT Card - where to call with questions, click here

 For Free Local Food Resources, text FOODNC to 877-877; you will receive a text back with locations and serving times.
 For information in Spanish, text COMIDA to 877-877